-Jonathan Lear, Water Resources Manager briefly described ASR Preparations for Winter 2022 - 23 Operations and made the following points:

-- a) Monday, December 12: Successfully connected the parallel pipeline to ASR Well No. 3 and 4.
-Started injecting water to the pit. - b) Tuesday, December 13: Flushed water until the appropriate silt density index has been achieved in order to inject water.
-Once actualized,, ASR Well No. 2 was turned on to commence injecting at a rate of 1,000 gallons per minute.
+Jonathan Lear, Water Resources Manager briefly described ASR Preparations for Winter 2022\\\23\Operations and made the following points: - a) Monday, December 12: Successfully connected the parallel pipeline to ASR Well No. 3 and 4.
+Started injecting water to the pit. - b) Tuesday, December 13: Flushed water until the appropriate silt density index has been achieved reached in order to inject water.
+Once actualized,reached, ASR Well No. 2 was turned on to commence to continue injecting at a rate of 1,000 gallons per minute.
 Lastly, turned on the Upper Valley Wells for Cal-Am to support the extra extraction out of the river. - c) Wednesday, December 14: Staff determined ASR 1 is ready for injection.
-ASR 2 has been set and turned up to 1,500 gallons per minute with a set target of 2,800 gallons per minute moving forward.
-Lastly, the gauge off Highway 1 is measured at 350 cubic feet (cu ft) and injection to begin once measurements fall below 120 cu ft.

-In response to Edwards, Lear stated currently all four ASR wells cannot be ran at the same time due to ASR 3 and 4 being utilized as production wells. however noted existing pipeline exists to operate all four.
-Lear mentioned Well No. 3 and 4 may present an issue in the future if CalAm's practice continues.
+ASR 2 has been set and turned up to 1,500 gallons per minute with a set target of 2,800 gallons per minutepm moving forward.
+Lastly, the gauge off of of f Highway 1 is measured at 350 cubic feet (cu ft) and being injected injection to begin until it fallsonce measurements fall below 120 cu ft.
+In response to Edwards, Lear stated currently all four ASR wells can notcannot be ran at the same time due to ASR 3 and 4 being utilized as production wells. however noted piping existsexisting pipeline exists to operate all four.
+Lear mentioned Well No. 3 and 4 are operating as production wells for Cal Am and may present an issue in the future if the CalAm's practice continues.
 He commented the intention of said wells was to harvest water from the Carmel River during the winter months and not to be used as recovery wells.
 Chair Edwards opened public comment.
 No public comments were received.

-3. Status of Fort Ord Well No. 9 Replacement

-David J. Stoldt, General Manager provided a verbal status report on Fort Ord Well No. 9 Replacement.
+3. Status of Fort Ord Well No. 9 Replacement David J. Stoldt, General Manager provided a verbal status report on Fort Ord Well No. 9 Replacement.
 Stoldt directed attention to Attachment 3-A and shared the costs for replacing FO-09 Shallow to be in the following percentages: Seaside Basin Groundwater Watermaster (42.5%); Marina Coast Water District (42.5%) and the District (15%).
 Stoldt stated Marina Coast Water District's need to replace the monitoring well has been to keep track of data points.
 In response to Edwards, Lear stated the District alone paid the approximately \$60,000 in destruction costs for FO-09 Shallow.
 Chair Edwards highlighted that the cost share of 15% for a replacement well is justified as a result of the District paying for the total cost for the destruction of FO-09 Shallow.
 Paull concurred with Edwards comments.
-Riley thanked Edwards for his reminder of the destruction costs incurred by the District.
+Riley thanked Edwards for his reminder of the destruction costs